GTM Playbook for Real Estate Brokerages in 2027

 5.3 Ancillary Recurring

-The mortgage/title/insurance JV plays double duty as retention — past clients who refinance or buy investment property through the in-house mortgage arm produce 3.1x more referrals than those who use outside lenders (SUCCESS Lending internal data, 2025).
+The mortgage/title/insurance JV plays double duty as retention — past clients who refinance or buy investment property through the in-house mortgage arm tend to produce more referrals than those who use outside lenders, because the brokerage stays in the transaction loop (SUCCESS Lending has reported this pattern in its internal materials).

 6. Failure Modes: What Kills Brokerages In 2027